ciatph/nodex/README.md

 7. **router-simple.js**<br>
 Creates a server and write an html page from a file.
 Parses the URL into parts.
 Implements simple routing: loads html file and external client-side javascript.

+8. **childprocess.js**<br>
+Creates a simple http server and executes a blocking windows batch (main.bat) script asynchronously.
+Data from the bat script is returned as a response from the `/scriptest` route.

 ## Firebase Hosting and Functions Demo